 - Tranche A: a five-year RO 110.5 million (USD 286.9 million) facility with a floating rate of interest set by reference to the Central Bank of Oman's weighted average interest rate for RO deposits of more than one year plus applicable margin.
+Effective from June,2022, the Parent Company decided to cancel RO 110.9 of the available and undrawn committed amounts, reducing the facility to RO 9.6.
 The facility is denominated in Omani Rials; and - Tranche B: a five-year RO 233.0 million (USD 605 million) facility with a floating rate of interest set by reference to U.S. dollar LIBOR plus applicable margin.
+Effective from June,2022, the Parent Company decided to cancel RO 23.9 million (USD 62.0 million) of the available and committed amount, reducing the facility to [RO 209.1 million] (USD 543.0 million).
 The facility is denominated in US dollars.